 Inconsistent standards

 Collecting data without standardization can lead to data quality issues.
-Without standards for capitalization, abbreviations, or spellings, data will become inconsistent or inaccurate.
+Without standards for capitalization, abbreviations, or spelling, data becomes inconsistent or inaccurate.
 Creating a standardized data collection process across an organization will help improve data quality.

 Manual processes